header-banner-mineralsinfood.jpg

 Calcium can be found in more food products than just milk.
 Consuming fish and broccoli will provide your daily calcium dose.
 This mineral is very important for children and teenagers, because it helps with the development of your teeth and bones.2

 Calcium deficiency is quite common, for which alcohol, caffeine and salt consumption are to blame.
-You see, alcohol interferes with the ability of the pancreas to absorb and the liver to activate calcium and vitamin D.5 High sodium and caffeine consumption lead to more frequent urinating, which means that both the salt and the calcium leave your body, ultimately leading to calcium deficiencies.6,7 The main calcium deficiency symptom is bone loss or osteoporosis.
+Alcohol interferes with the ability of the pancreas to absorb and the liver to activate calcium and vitamin D.5 High sodium and caffeine consumption lead to more frequent urinating, which means that both the salt and the calcium leave your body, ultimately leading to calcium deficiencies.6,7 The main calcium deficiency symptom is bone loss or osteoporosis.

 Read 4 Foods That Have More Calcium Than Milk.